fscorrupt/awesome-stars/README.md

 ## Perl

-- [samyk/slipstream](https://github.com/samyk/slipstream) - NAT Slipstreaming allows an attacker to remotely access any TCP/UDP services bound to a victim machine, bypassing the victim’s NAT/firewall, just by the victim visiting a website
+- [samyk/slipstream](https://github.com/samyk/slipstream) - NAT Slipstreaming allows an attacker to remotely access any TCP/UDP services bound to a victim machine, bypassing the victim’s NAT/firewall, just by anyone on the victim's network visiting a website
 - [mikaku/Monitorix](https://github.com/mikaku/Monitorix) - Monitorix is a free, open source, lightweight system monitoring tool.

 ## PowerShell